 Fentanyl Patch Can Be Deadly to Children

 Young children and pets can easily remove discarded medicines from household trash.
 FDA and other federal agencies recommend following instructions on medication labels and talking to health care professionals about safe storage and disposal of medicines.
-Watch the “Lock It Up: Medicine Safety in Your Home” video.
+To learn more, watch the “Lock It Up: Medicine Safety in Your Home” video.

-Young children have died or become seriously ill from accidental exposure to a skin patch containing a powerful pain reliever.
-As a result of this, the Food and Drug Administration (FDA) is issuing a safety alert to warn patients, caregivers and health care professionals about the dangers of accidental exposure to and improper storage and disposal of the fentanyl patch.
+Young children have died or become seriously ill from accidental exposure to a skin patch containing fentanyl, a powerful pain reliever.
+As a result of this, the Food and Drug Administration (FDA) is issuing a Drug Safety Communication to warn patients, caregivers and health care professionals about the dangers of accidental exposure to and improper storage and disposal of the fentanyl patch.

 “These types of events are tragic; you never want this to happen.
 We are looking for ways that we can help prevent this from happening in the future,” says Douglas Throckmorton, M.D., deputy director of FDA’s Center for Drug Evaluation and Research.
 “This reinforces the need to talk to patients and their families to make sure that these patches are stored, used and disposed of carefully.”

-According to Zachary A. Oleszczuk, PharmD, in FDA’s Division of Medication Error Prevention and Analysis, there have been 26 cases of accidental exposure to fentanyl since 1997, most of them involving children younger than 2 years old.
-There have been 10 deaths and an additional 12 cases requiring hospitalization.
+According to Kellie Taylor, PharmD., MPH, in FDA’s Division of Medication Error Prevention and Analysis, FDA is aware of 32 cases of accidental exposure to fentanyl since 1997, most of them involving children younger than 2 years old.
+There have been 12 deaths and an additional 12 cases requiring hospitalization.